-Affiliated Trust Companies.
-Our affiliates, Stifel Trust Company, N.A., 1919 Investment Counsel & Trust Co., The Trust Company of Sterne Agee Inc., and Stifel Trust Company Delaware, N.A., each provide personal trust services (including serving as trustee or cotrustee, or custodian) for individuals and organizations.
+Affiliated Trust Companies - Our affiliates, Stifel Trust Company, N.A. and Stifel Trust Company Delaware, N.A., each provide personal trust services (including serving as trustee or co-trustee or custodian) for individuals and organizations.
 From time to time, as trustee or co-trustee, these trust affiliates may open an Advisory account with us.
 In such cases, the fees charged by our trust affiliates are structured in a manner that is consistent with applicable fiduciary principles.